altajack11/MachineLearning/README.md

 #ASSIGNMENT 2 INFORMATION#

-To run a part of the code corelating to the assignment simply do:
+To run a part of the code corelating to the assignment simply run the below command from the MachineLearning Folder:

 ./run.sh {arg}